XingLiangLondon/Hand-Movement-Trajectories-Tracking/README.md

 7. Face detection is also performed using HAAR CASCADE Classifiers

+Just for reference, the code in this repository has been tested on a desktop PC with:
+- Python 3.6.5
+- OpenCV 3.3.1

 v1.py: is hand movement trajectories tracking based on countour mass centriods with X vs Y trajectorires plot